Simone Martini (artist)|

 Lascelles is named in Lionello Venturi’s February 1936 letter to the restorer Stephen Pichetto (copy in NGA curatorial files) as the person from whom “about two years ago,” i.e., in c.
 1934, the painting was acquired by the unnamed person (Venturi) who owned it in February 1936.
-Lascelles was a grandson of Lady Elizabeth Joanna de Burgh (a sister of Margaret Anne de Burgh Beaumont); the latter had married Henry Thynne Lascelles, 4th Earl Harewood, who became the heir of Elizabeth’s and Margaret’s unmarried brother, Herbert George de Burgh-Canning, 2nd (and last) Marquess of Clanricarde.
+Lascelles was a grandson of Lady Elizabeth Joanna de Burgh (a sister of Margaret Anne de Burgh Beaumont), who had married Henry Thynne Lascelles, 4th earl Harewood, who became the heir of Elizabeth’s and Margaret’s unmarried brother, Herbert George de Burgh-Canning, 2nd (and last) marquess of Clanricarde.
 However, according to Ellis Waterhouse (see note 1) the Washington panel “didn’t belong ever to the Earl of Harewood (it was one of the few Clanricarde pictures which didn’t).”
-Indeed, the panel is not included in Tancred Borenius’ catalogue of the Harewood collection; the introduction indicates that the 2nd Marquess of Clanricarde bequeathed to Lascelles mainly pictures by English eighteenth-century masters (Tancred Borenius, Catalogue of the pictures and drawings at Harewood House and elswhere in the collection of the Earl of Harewood, Oxford, 1936: vii).
+Indeed, the panel is not included in Tancred Borenius’ catalogue of the Harewood collection; the introduction indicates that the 2nd marquess of Clanricarde bequeathed to Lascelles mainly pictures by English eighteenth-century masters; see Tancred Borenius, Catalogue of the pictures and drawings at Harewood House and elswhere in the collection of the Earl of Harewood, Oxford, 1936: vii.

 - Harewood, Henry George Charles Lascelles, 6th earl of